3DXChatCoders/3DXChat-Plus/README.md

-# 3DXChat-Plus
-3DXChat New Plugin
+# 3DXChat Plus
+3DXChat Plus is a mod build for 3DXChat.

+# 3DXChat Plus build-in

+&#8226; Hey